July 25, 2025

 Written by

-Employer healthcare spend keeps climbing, yet most companies still focus their efforts where costs hit last: at the point of surgery, crisis, or chronic claims.
+Employer healthcare spend keeps climbing, yet many companies still focus their efforts where costs surface last: at the point of surgery, crisis, or chronic claims.
+A meaningful share of that spend can be avoided with earlier intervention.

-This article breaks down why preventative healthcare works, where most companies fall short, and how you can implement some specific solutions to sustainably reduce your overall healthcare spend.
+This article breaks down why preventive healthcare works, where many companies fall short, and which strategies can help reduce healthcare spend more sustainably.

 Why preventive care matters for health plan ROI